Frequently Asked Questions

 The Office of Student Engagement & Leadership Development (SELD) is located on the second floor the Beaman Student Life Center.
-They will direct you to the information you need (615-460-6407) or email firstname.lastname@example.org.
+They will direct you to the information you need (615-460-6407).

-Students receive community service credit by submitting a form verifying their hours and nature of service for activities on or off-campus for which they have received neither academic credit nor compensation.
-The form is available in the SELD Office.
+Students receive Community Service & Reflection credit by submitting a form verifying their hours and nature of service for activities on or off-campus for which they have received neither academic credit nor compensation.
+The form is available on the MyBelmont home page.

-Convocation programs are not typically offered during the summer; however, students may complete community service during this time.
+Convocation programs are not typically offered during the summer; however, students may complete Community Service & Reflection credit during this time.

-No, convocation is an academic requirement just like your general education classes; and likewise, must be completed satisfactorily in spite of such conflicts.
-Typically, more than 150 programs are offered each semester to provide students flexibility and variety.
+No, convocation is a graduation requirement just like your general education classes; and likewise, must be completed satisfactorily in spite of such conflicts.
+Typically, more than 350 programs are offered each semester to provide students flexibility and variety.

-If I attend a program or turn in a Community Service form, when will it appear on my record?
+If I attend a program or turn in a Community Service & Reflection form, when will it appear on my record?

 Unless there are unusual circumstances, program attendance is usually credited within 48 hours.
-Community Service credit is usually applied within 5 working days.
-Portfolio forms (for University College students) are only updated 3-4 times a semester.
+Community Service & Reflection credit is usually applied within 5 working days.
+Portfolio forms (for University College students) are processed through University College.

 This only applies to students who enrolled at Belmont before Fall 1999, and it will no longer apply beginning Fall 2000; therefore, students who enrolled at Belmont before Fall 1999 must have any transfer hours sent to Belmont by October 1, 2000 for them to affect convocation requirements.
 After this date, additional hours transferred will not affect convocation requirements.